 Valentine’s Day has forever been viewed as a romantic holiday where you get chocolates and flowers for a significant other, and perhaps even a card.
 That’s how the community in Parkland, Florida was treating it.

-Cruz, who is 19-years-old, had acquired about 10 assault rifles within about 1-2 years.
+Cruz, who is 19 years old, had acquired about ten assault rifles within the past two years.
 At the time, he was living with James and Kimberly Snead, his friend’s parents.
 The family was aware of his gun collection and made him purchase a safe, which they would hold the key to.
-Regardless of these efforts, he still was able to access the weapons.
+Regardless, Cruz still was able to access the weapons.

-The problem is, gun control is seen as a partisan issue, which makes it much more difficult to come to a solution and pass any sort of legislation that could stop this from happening.
+The problem is, gun control is considered a partisan issue, which makes it much more difficult to come to a solution.
 However, the rapid occurrence of mass shootings over the past few decades is making the need for change even more pressing.

-The way that Miles describes it, this change can “even be a symbolic change that will stop this from happening again…for those with mental health issues and are on some sort of watchlist, they shouldn’t be able to purchase firearms.”
+The way that Miles describes it, this change can “even be a symbolic change that will stop this from happening again.”

 Another step towards a safer America is a ban on unnecessary attachments, such as high-capacity magazines and bump stocks, which make it a lot easier to kill many people at once.
 They aren’t necessary for the intended use of protection against attackers or intruders.

-Generations of young people are growing up in a world where gun violence and shootings seem to occur every day.
+Generations of young people are growing up in a world where gun violence and shootings seem to occur daily.
 We’re becoming desensitized to the matter because it seems like nothing is being done to stop it.

 The time to act is now, and the students in Florida are a prime example of our capabilities to protest and seek change.
 But the change we want will only come from widespread efforts.
 This shooting shouldn’t have happened.
-At this point, however, we need to find a way to grieve AND do what is necessary to stop this from happening again.
+We need to grieve and do what is necessary to stop this from happening again.